-Note: Problem loans in accordance with Moody's definition.
+Problem loans in accordance with Moody's definition.
 The coverage ratio compares loan-loss reserves to problem loans.
-Sources: Moody's Financial Metrics, company reports
+Sources: Company reports and Moody's Financial Metrics

-In the context of the UK's (Aa2 negative) exit from the European Union (EU), Deutsche Hypo may be exposed to increased credit and loan-extension risks because 13.9% of CRE loans related to UK properties at end of 2019 (2018: 12.9%).
-In 2019, around 10% of Deutsche Hypo's new business volume was from the UK (2018: around 12%).
-Although the relatively unseasoned exposures underwritten before the Brexit vote may expose the bank to increased risks, the bank's focus on the primary locations in London, the bank's prudent loan-to-value ratios and the resulting adequate stress tolerance of its portfolio mitigate the risks stemming from these exposures.
+In the context of the UK's (Aa2 stable) exit from the EU, Deutsche Hypo may be exposed to increased credit and loan-extension risks because 11.9% of its CRE loans as of the end of June 2020 related to UK properties (2019: 13.9%).
+Although the relatively unseasoned exposures underwritten before the Brexit vote may expose the bank to increased risks, the bank's focus on the prime locations in London and the prudent loan-to-value ratios will partially mitigate the risks stemming from these exposures.
+In H1 2020, Deutsche Hypo reduced its UK-related new business volume to around 7% from around 10% in the year-earlier period.

-Source: Moody's Financial Metrics, company reports
+Sources: Company reports and Moody's Financial Metrics